storyblok/storyblok-app-example/README.md

-# tmp-strblk-nuxt-auth

-> Experiment for nuxt auth with storyblok
+# Example sidebar app for Storyblok

+This repository shows an example sidebar app with oauth2 authentication.

+It uses an express server to handle the authentication.
+Please check the file `server.js` and `routes.js`.

 ## Requirements

 You need to create a ssl tunnel to test the app as Storyblok requires https.

 A nice tool to start such a tunnel is [ngrok](https://ngrok.com/).

-## Build Setup
+## Setup

+Rename the file .env.example to .env and define CONFIDENTIAL_CLIENT_ID, CONFIDENTIAL_CLIENT_SECRET (from the app settings in Storyblok) and CONFIDENTIAL_CLIENT_REDIRECT_URI (from the ngrok tunnel).

 ``` bash
 # install dependencies